Table of contents

 - Do not use at temperatures lower than 15°C or greater than 35°C.

 - Do not use where air humidity is lower than 10% or higher than 90%.

 - Do not use in environments subjected to pressure lower than 700 hPa or greater than 1080 hPa.

 - Do not use a Docking Station with a charger and charging cable other than the one supplied with the Byteflies Kit.

-The Byteflies Kit (Model 1) is in conformity with the essential requirements and provisions of the EU Medical Device Regulation (MDR)2017/45 concerning medical devices.
+The Byteflies Kit (Model 1) is in conformity with the general safety and performance requirements of the EU Medical Device Regulation (MDR) 2017/45.